todotxt/todo.txt-cli/todo.actions.d/README.md

 ## Donow item format

 When the timer is stopped using CTRL-C, donow will append a substring *min:total-time-spent* (being **time** expressed in minutes) to the activity description.
-When the pattern "min:number" already exists, Donow just update the counter.
+When the pattern "min:number" already exists, Donow just updates the counter.

 ## Example of use